-ELIGIBILITY PROCESS:
+WAITLIST APPLICATION PROCESS:

-Please read these instructions completely, determine your eligibility and complete the enclosed BMR Eligibility Form.
-The completed form must be received at the WVCS office, 10104 Vista Drive,

-Cupertino, CA 95014,

-- Creek Fire Station on Stevens Creek Boulevard, one block east of De Anza Boulevard). - WVCS will review your eligibility form and determine your priority ranking (4, 3, 2, 1, or 0) based on current Cupertino residency and current employment in the City of Cupertino.
-Please see page 2 for definitions of these terms. - A drawing with the eligibility forms will determine the order of eligibility within each priority ranking

-(4, 3, 2, 1, or 0).

-All candidates will be mailed results by the end of the year; if they have been denied or approved, and if approved, the applicant number on the waitlist.
+- Please read the instructions completely, determine your eligibility and complete the enclosed BMR Waitlist Application.
+Incomplete and late Waitlist Applications will not be processed. - Applicants who were on the waitlist in previous years must re-apply to be eligible for the 2018 waitlist. - Current City of Cupertino BMR tenants are not eligible for the 2018 BMR Rental Waitlist. - Current City of Cupertino BMR tenants are eligible for the 2018 BMR Ownership Waitlist. - Completed Waitlist Applications must be received by Tuesday, October 31, 2017 by 5:00pm.
+Applications may be mailed, faxed, emailed or completed online.
+Applications must be received by the deadline, postmarks will not be accepted. - Hello Housing will review your Waitlist Application and determine your priority ranking (4, 3, 2, 1, or 0) based on current Cupertino residency and current employment in the City of Cupertino.
+Please see page 2 for definitions of these terms. - A lottery will be held to determine the ranking order within each priority ranking (4, 3, 2, 1, or 0). - All candidates will be emailed or mailed results by the end of the year; if they have been denied or approved, and if approved, the applicant number on the waitlist.
 The first candidate on the waitlist will be notified to view the next available unit for which they are qualified (rental or purchase) and begin the application process.

-ELIGIBILITY FORM:
+WAITLIST APPLICATION:

-Please note that all information provided on the Eligibility Form will be verified whenyou are shown an available unit.
-Any information found to be false or inaccurate willimmediately void your participation in the program.
-Candidates must keep WVCS updated throughout the year of any changes ininformation supplied.
-Incomplete and late Eligibility Forms will not be processed.
+Please note that all information provided on the Waitlist Application will be verified when you are shown an available unit.
+Any information found to be false or inaccurate will immediately void your participation in the program.
+Candidates must keep Hello Housing updated throughout the year of any changes in information supplied.